Unbewohnte/ACASbot/README.md

 - changing the organization name;
 - the ability to conduct a full or brief analysis;
 - enabling/disabling the bot's publicity;
+- adding/removing users with access to the bot;
-- adding/removing users with access to the bot.
+- adding/removing users with access to the bot;
+- changing model prompts;
+- changing one installed local model to another on the fly;
+- getting information using a standalone browser with fallback on a regular request;
+- sending analysis results to a Google spreadsheet and/or a local XLSX file.

 The bot can automatically add the resulting information to the Google table in the following line format: publication date, source (domain name), short description (title), URL, type of relation to the organization (informational, negative, positive).